The Italian Key: Plot

-Upon receiving a key from her Uncle Max, Cabella travels to Italy where she discovers the key is related to a house named Cabella near a village.
-While traveling she stops near a waterfall to swim and loses the key, but a mysterious man returns the key.
-She then travels to the village, finds the house, and uses the key to open it.
+Upon receiving a key from her Uncle Max, orphaned Cabella travels to Italy where she discovers the key is related to a house of the same name, Cabella, near a village.
+While traveling she loses the key during a stop near a waterfall where she goes for a swim.
+A mysterious man locates the key and returns it to Cabella, who travels to the village, locates the house, and uses the key to gain entry.

-The next day she goes to the market where the mysterious man works and learns from his cousin Maria (Joanna Cartocci) that his name is Leo (Leo Vertunni) and he is deaf and mute.
-Maria and Cabella become friends and Maria introduces her sisters Sophia (Elisa Cartocci) and Giulia (Isadora Cartocci).
-Later that evening Maria tells Cabella that she has a crush on Lord Jai (Moose Ali Khan), a rich man from India that attended a boarding school.
-That night, Cabella has a conversation with a spirit named Angelo and has strange dreams about her mother.
+The day after her arrival, Cabella goes to the local market where she finds the mysterious man working, and learns from his cousin, Maria, (played by Johanna Calocci), that his name is Leo (Leo Vertunni) and that his is a deaf mute.
+Maria and Cabella become friends and Maria introduces her sisters Sophia (Elisa Cartocci) and Giulia (Isadora Cartocci) to Cabella.
+During a conversation in the evening Maria reveals to Cabella that she has a crush on a rich man from India named Lord Jai (Moose Ali Khan), who attended a boarding school in the region.
+That same night, Cabella speaks with a spirit named Angelo and experiences strange dreams about her mother.